MarekMolder/Apollo/backend/README.md

-﻿# StockManagement System
+﻿# 🧾 Stock Write-Off Tracker

-**StockManagement** is a web-based inventory tracking system built with C# and ASP.NET Core.
+Stock Write-off tracker is a focused web-based tool built with C# and ASP.NET Core, designed to record product write-offs and view monthly statistics.

-It was created as a personal side project to explore backend development, database integration, and clean architectural patterns.
+Originally developed for internal company use, the project explores backend development, database integration, and modular clean architecture practices.

-The system is designed to help manage and monitor stock levels in a warehouse environment.

 ---